bcgov/lear/data-tool/scripts/README_COLIN_Corps_Extract.md

 ```

 Notes:
-- Use `reset_colin_extract_views.sh` only when the view/MV DDL itself has changed.
+- Use `reset_colin_extract_views.sh` when the view/MV DDL itself has changed; refresh-only does not apply changed definitions.
+- `mv_legacy_corps_data.email_used_count` is based on normalized `lower(btrim(admin_email))` values from `mv_admin_email_count`, so case/space variants count as the same admin email.
 - BAR data is static and should no longer be treated as a reason to refresh `mv_legacy_corps_data`.
-- `legacy` is the safe/default profile for legacy-screening data, including refreshes after email exclusion table or `bad_emails` row edits.
+- `legacy` is the safe/default profile for legacy-screening data, including refreshes after normalized admin-email count changes, email exclusion table edits, or `bad_emails` row edits.
-- `legacy-direct` is an advanced/leaf-only path that assumes all upstream sidecars/derived MVs, including `mv_admin_email_bad_email_flags`, are already current; otherwise `mv_legacy_corps_data` can be refreshed against stale inputs and stale bad-email flags.
+- `legacy-direct` is an advanced/leaf-only path that assumes all upstream sidecars/derived MVs, including `mv_admin_email_count` and `mv_admin_email_bad_email_flags`, are already current and analyzed; otherwise `mv_legacy_corps_data` can be refreshed against stale inputs, stale email-used counts, and stale bad-email flags.
 - `event-filing` is kept as an explicit alias of `legacy` for event/filing-driven refreshes.
 - Address-driven profiles now refresh `mv_addr_issue_counts_by_entity` first so the slim and full address-quality MVs share the same upstream aggregation.
 - `address` / `party` stop at the slim screening MV for legacy-only refreshes.
 - `address-full` / `party-full` / `corp-issues` continue through `mv_addr_quality_by_corp` for full-wide address issue reporting.
 - The refresh helper assumes the materialized views already exist and now preflights the selected targets before generating/executing the plan.
+- Roll out normalized email-count definition changes by applying/recreating the derived MV definitions, refreshing/analyzing `mv_admin_email_count` before `mv_legacy_corps_data`, validating count and SAF eligibility deltas, and capturing a new refresh timing baseline.

 ---